 3. Display several contact options

-Contact Us will be one of the most important section in your web store.
-Customers will want to contact you, either because they have trouble they want you to solve, or because they want to complain, or because they simply have some suggestion for you.
+Contact Us will be one of the most important sections in your web store.
+Customers will want to contact you, either because they have trouble they want you to solve, or because they want to complain, or because they simply have some suggestions for you.
 Therefore, make it easy for them to reach you.
 Put at least two phone numbers, an e-mail, a

 4. Set maximum time to respond to the inquiry